 For all other qualifying events (divorce or legal separation of the employee and spouse or a dependent child's losing eligibility for coverage as a dependent child), you must notify the Plan Administrator within 60 days after the qualifying event occurs.
-You must provide this notice to: Lou Olsen, Benefits Specialist, in Human Resources at 785-670-1538.
+You must provide this notice to: benefits@washburn.edu, or call 785-670-1538.